praxis/praxis/reference/responses.md

 a body, then you should also set its `content_type=` so the user agent will know how to handle your data.

-If you provide a String response body, Praxis will respond verbatim the body and content-type header you have provided.
+If you provide a String response body, Praxis will respond verbatim with the body and content-type header you have provided.
 If you provide structured data -- a Hash or an Array -- Praxis will analyze your response's `content_type` and encode your data using a suitable handler (or JSON if no specific handler seems appropriate).